Crowe-Brian-J/treehouse_u11_sql_library_manager_ai_assisted/README.md

 _Explain what parts of the project were challenging or didn't go as planned.
 Did you hit bugs, confusion, or dead ends?_

 - _(What Didn't Work 1)_ - Despite me asking GitHub Copilot to stop suggesting seeding the loan db, it kept requesting to do so.
+Also, attempting to adjust CSS spacing not using specific units (i.e. asking it to increase the space of a column on the table 'a little bit') left a lot of work to do.
 - _(What Didn't Work 2)_ - I ran out of credits on Cursor fairly quickly.
 Kind of wish I didn't do that.
 - _(What Didn't Work 3)_ - Windsurf kept attempting to change the database schema in unexpected ways, sometimes suggesting changes that weren't aligned with the project requirements.
 It also tried to enforce conventions that didn't match the project's existing patterns.
 It also chose to add multiple form instructions in ways that did not make sense for the project's existing structure.